Sheep-y/Attack-Improvement-Mod/README.md

 **Skip Criting the Dead Mech**

-> Setting: `SkipCritingDeadMech`  (true/false, default true)
+> Setting: `SkipBeatingDeadMech`  ("", "critical", or "damage", default "critical")
 >
-> When true, critical hits are not rolled for dead units.
+> When set to "critical", critical hits are not rolled for dead units.
 > This is mainly designed to prevent crit messages from flooding over cause of death.
 > As a side effect, slightly more components will be salvageable instead of being destroyed.
+>
+> When set to "damage", damage is not applied to dead units.
+> This means as soon as a target is removed from play, it won't take any more damage or crits.

 **NPC Crit Multipliers**